5 Tips for Preventing (And Detecting!) Skin Cancer This Summer

 - E is for evolving.
 Melanomas often change their size or appearance.

 5. Avoid tanning salons.
 This should go without saying, but please, please don’t hit the tanning bed.
 And while you’re at it, skip any intentional sunbathing.
-With UV as a proven carcinogen, neither is safe and studies have repeatedly shown that indoor tanning increases a person’s risk of getting skin cancer.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+With UV as a proven carcinogen, neither is safe and studies have repeatedly shown that indoor tanning increases a person’s risk of getting skin cancer.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio